Mona wrote a novel in 2018

 in the early days of MS

-I still am still lifted up
+that I still am still lifted up by.

 Short Story Audio CD's